 Violinist Fiona Hughes holds degrees from Oberlin Conservatory and Cleveland Institute of Music.
 A founding member of Three Notch'd Road, she is a versatile performer of both modern and baroque violin, appearing with North Carolina Baroque Orchestra, Apollo’s Fire, Washington Bach Consort, Boston Baroque, Duke Vespers Ensemble, the Richmond Symphony, and the Handel and Haydn Society.
 She has performed in numerous music festivals, including Kinhaven, Encore, Brevard Music Center, National Repertory Orchestra, Banff, Staunton Music Festival, and Japan's Pacific Music Festival.
-She looks to Steven Rose, Adam DeGraff, Marilyn McDonald, and Lucy van Dael as primary mentors.
+She looks to Stephen Rose, Adam DeGraff, Marilyn McDonald, and Lucy van Dael as primary mentors.
 Fiona's period bows are by Louis Bégin and David Hawthorne, and her violin is the ex-Vieuxtemps Claude Pierray (1720 Paris).

 Anthony Harvey, theorbo

 Anthony Harvey is Artistic Director for Middleburg Musick and teaches at James Madison University.
 He performs regularly as soloist and as a continuo player on theorbo, baroque guitar and baroque lute.
 He currently performs with North Carolina Baroque Orchestra, Ensemble Vermillian, Three Notch’d Road, The Washington Bach Consort, Chatham Baroque, and co-directs James Madison University's The Valley Collegium among others.
 Mr. Harvey holds multiple degrees from the Peabody Conservatory, where he studied theorbo and baroque lute with Richard Stone.
 He has also previously served on faculty at Washington College.